react-native-community/RNNewArchitectureApp/README.md

 ## Positioning components in a flat list item

-For a more complex example, we are going to build an item in flat list showing movie screening details.
-Our item will display name, genre, thumbnail, place and time of a screening.
+For a more complex example, we are going to build an item in a flat list showing movie screening details.
+The component, called [MovieDetails](./AwesomeApp/MovieDetails.tsx), will display name, genre, thumbnail, place and time of a screening.

 <details>
-  <summary>Movie component</summary>
+  <summary>MovieDetails component</summary>

 ```jsx
 import React from 'react';